SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 * I open the `img-work` drive in a terminal (`Right-click > Open in Terminal` from the popup menu).

-* From a terminal, I change the owner of the Pacman image:
+* From the terminal, I change the owner of the Pacman image:

 ```plaintext